 Please note that you must be willing to travel to the Oxford Vaccine Group for the challenge visit, which may take an entire day with travel times.
 Transport to the challenge site will be provided.
-Following challenge, you would need to attend University College London Hospitals NHS Foundation Trust for daily visits for approximately 2 weeks.
+Following challenge, you would need to attend the University Hospital of Wales for daily visits for approximately 2 weeks.
 During the challenge period you will not need to self-isolate, but you will be asked to follow strict hygiene measures.